PhoenixTales/wiki.gothicarchive.org/index.md

 In our fan projects we are trying to extrapolate in the opposite direction.
 We analyze early and rejected ideas of Piranha Bytes, expand and build around them.

 We need this compilation internally to ensure consensus on what the "pre-alpha-to-final Gothic I" canon entails.
 We make this analysis public under Creative Commons license to benefit other Gothic nerds and fan projects in the making.
-Source material is intellectual property of Piranha Bytes GmbH.
+The source material is intellectual property of Piranha Bytes GmbH.